-Once capital markets improve, transformative merger and acquisition targets will again be considered, however in the present environment BTC health has chosen to focus its growth strategy on non-dilutive opportunities including new agency distribution agreements.
-New agencies generally provide incremental revenue and returns to BTC without the need for significant capital outlay.
-Through its investee companies, BTC health has four agency opportunities under discussion, two for novel medical devices and two in respect of novel speciality pharmaceuticals.
+Under current circumstances, we have chosen to focus our growth strategy on non-dilutive opportunities, specifically new agency distribution agreements.
+These new agencies generally provide incremental revenue and returns to BTC without the need for significant capital outlay.

+Through its investee companies, BTC health has an active pipeline of opportunities presently under discussion, including infusion pumps and accessories, medical devices, consumables and novel speciality pharmaceuticals.
+We expect to announce progress on this front in the coming weeks and months.